Sambhali Trust: Sambhali Sarai

 The Sambhali Trust headquarters in Jodhpur include offices where the administrative team, made up of Sambhali Trust employees and international volunteers, coordinates the association's activities and manages public relations, partnerships and funding.
 There is also a sewing unit employing fifteen women from the empowerment centers, and a boutique where the work they have produced is sold.
 Annual income from the boutique is between €400 and €500 a month.
 It has fallen sharply since the COVID-19 pandemic led to the closure of the historic boutique in Jodhpur's tourist center.

 Sambhali Trust is funded largely by individual donors and foreign grants.
 A number of international foundations, including Frères de nos Frères and the Fondation pour le Logement des défavorisés, have helped to fund Sambhali Trust programs.
-Since 2013, Sambhali Trust has been affiliated with sister organizations Sambhali Austria, Sambhali Germany, Sambhali Switzerland, Sambhali U.K, Sambhali U.S and Sambhali France.
+Since 2013, Sambhali Trust has been affiliated with sister organizations Sambhali Austria, Sambhali Germany, Sambhali Switzerland, Sambhali U.K, Sambhali U.S. and Sambhali France.
 Donations collected through these sister organizations are all directed to the central Indian based trust.

 Sambhali Trust during COVID-19

 During the COVID-19 pandemic, Sambhali Trust played a key role in providing relief to vulnerable communities across western Rajasthan.
 The organization distributed food kits, hygiene products, and protective equipment to over 30,000 individuals in urban and rural areas.
-These efforts were supported by international volunteers, private donors, and diplomatic missions from the UK, Austria, and Canada.
+These efforts were supported by international volunteers, private donors, and diplomatic missions from the UK.

 During lock down in 2020, Govind Singh Rathore's family and some people from the NGO moved to his village Setrawa.
 There, most of the people work in mines as laborers and were hit badly by the total lock down.
 In the strong summer heat of the Indian Thar Desert, some women walked miles to ask the trust for any possible help.

 By the end of March 2020, the NGO started to distribute food packages including flour, rice, chili, turmeric & chaï powder, sugar, salt, oil & lentils to 22 tribal families around the family home.
 A few days after, the Trust established its new project and helped more than 500 families by delivering 2,300 ration kits in 12 villages of Dechu Tehsil from the end of March until the end of July.